 In The Lean Startup, Eric Ries laid out the practices of successful startups – building a minimal viable product, customer-focused and scientific testing based on a build-measure-learn method of continuous innovation, and deciding whether to persevere or pivot.
 In The Startup Way: How Modern Companies Use Entrepreneurial Management to Transform Culture and Drive Long-Term Growth, he turns his attention to an entirely new group of organizations: established enterprises like iconic multinationals GE and Toyota, tech titans like Amazon and Facebook, and the next generation of Silicon Valley upstarts like Airbnb and Twilio.
 Drawing on his experiences over the past five years working with these organizations, as well as nonprofits, NGOs, and governments, he lays out a system of entrepreneurial management that leads organizations of all sizes and from every industry to sustainable growth and long-term impact.
 This book is an essential roadmap for any organization navigating the uncertain waters of the century ahead.

 Entrepreneur, angel investor, chess master, and prolific writer James Altucher has reinvented his career, his interests, and his life many times over the past twenty years.
 Reinvent Yourself is the book he wishes he had at the beginning of that long and volatile journey.
 He describes specific techniques, shares stories, tells the stories of others, and gives the ultimate guide to not only how but why it is critical for people to master the skills of reinvention.
 Reading the stories and learning the critical skills taught in this book will help you navigate your way through the chaos of change and onto the path of new opportunity and success.

 25. You Are a Badass at Making Money by Jen Sincero

-What were some of your favorite business books from 2017?
+What were some of your favorite business books?
 Share your recommendations in the comments below!